emptyport/personal_website/README.md

 The live site is [michaelporter.dev](michaelporter.dev)

-If you want to run this locally, clone the repo and run `npm install` both in the project root and in the client directoy.
+If you want to run this locally, clone the repo and run `npm run dev`.
+Everything should work fine.

-You will need a working PostgreSQL install.
+You will need a working PostgreSQL install and Jekyll (Ruby).

 In the project root (alongside server.js) create a file named `config.json` and make it look something like the following: